 Salaries form the primary component of the Corporation's compensation program.
-The Compensation Committee and the Board of Directors undertakes periodic reviews of salary levels for the Named Executive Officers, internally and externally, including benchmarking against comparable companies within the Corporation's industry peer group (see below).
+The Compensation Committee and the Board of Directors undertake periodic reviews of salary levels for the Named Executive Officers, internally and externally, including benchmarking against comparable companies within the Corporation's industry peer group (see below).

 Long-term incentive compensation in the form of stock options and share units is generally granted once per year to Named Executive Officers, as well as to employees, consultants and directors.
-As discussed above under "Business of the Meeting", the Corporation has adopted a Share Unit Plan, subject to shareholder approval at the Meeting, to further directly align the long-term compensation of directors, officers and employees with the shareholders of the Corporation.
+The Corporation has adopted a Share Unit Plan to further directly align the long-term compensation of directors, officers and employees with the shareholders of the Corporation.
 Share ownership opportunities through the Share Unit Plan and Stock Option Plan align the interests of senior management with the interests of shareholders and enables the Corporation to attract and retain individuals with requisite experience and abilities, and to reward individuals for their current and future performance.
-See "Securities Authorized for Issuance Under Equity Compensation Plans" for further information.